Revenue per Employee

 What is a good Revenue per Employee benchmark?

-As an internal KPI, this ratio is often used alongside Profit per Employee and Expenses per Employee.
+As an internal KPI, the Revenue to Employee ratio is often used alongside Profit per Employee and Expenses per Employee.
 Monitoring these metrics over time is a good way to track growth or decline in overall efficiency.
-However it should be noted that this metric is only loosely correlated with total revenue, growth rates or market caps (so, don't over rotate on this one!).
+However it should be noted that the revenue per employee metric is only loosely correlated with total revenue, growth rates or market caps (so, don't over rotate on this one!).